 The playing is all good.
 Lewis Gilbert had been directing for nine years; we don’t know if he was already established or if the notoriety of Cosh Boy was a boost to his career.
 Within a few years Gilbert was attracting major attention on our side of the pond as well: Carve Her Name with Pride, Sink the Bismarck!
 We really need his Michael Caine movie Alfie out on a quality disc.

 The presence of Joan Collins will prompt some curiosity purchases.
 She’s only 19 or 20 here, just a couple of seasons past her walk-on debut in something called Bikini Baby.
-Her initially-streetwise René has maybe 12 quality on-screen minutes, in which time she finds out what a horrible heel Roy can be.
+Her initially-streetwise René has maybe 12 quality on-screen minutes, just long enough to see what a horrible heel Roy is.
 Two years later Ms. Collins would be commanding a major role in Land of the Pharaohs, leaping past Diana Dors and becoming England’s sexiest femme export.
 Fans more familiar with Collins’ story will know if Cosh Boy contributed to her career, or (more likely) if Howard Hawks met her and was simply knocked off his feet.
 Mark McMorrow of the page Joan Collins in Glamour Land calls this show one of Joan’s ‘Coffee Bar Jezebel’ roles.
 The posters certainly played up Collins’ sweater appeal.

 Phil Hardy’s encyclopedic The Gangster Film tells us that Cosh Boy was released around the same time as the murder trial for Derek Bentley, and benefitted from the connection — would jurors have been influenced by the film’s condemnation of Roy Walsh?
 High-toned editorials could be counted on to demand the film be banned, along with those awful American comic books that were perverting English youth.
 We’re also told that the censors forced Romulus Films to tone down some of the violence.
 Of the several muggings and a shooting that are depicted, some are seen in long-shot, or happen off-camera.